rolazabal/Memorichuelas/README.md

 # Memorichuelas

-`Memorichuelas` is an interactive vocabulary-learning app for Puerto Rican spanish.
+`Memorichuelas` is an interactive vocabulary-learning web app for Puerto Rican spanish.

 ## Inspiration and Purpose